traitecoevo/smatr/README.md

 ## Install

-You can get this package at CRAN [here](http://cran.r-project.org/web/packages/smatr/), or install it within R by doing
+You can get this package from CRAN [here](http://cran.r-project.org/web/packages/smatr/), or install it within R by doing

 ```R
 install.packages("smatr")
 ```

-Another option to install is `install_github` within Hadley Wickham's devtools package.
+Another option to install is `install_github` with Hadley Wickham's devtools package.

 ```R
 install.packages("devtools")